-Completed by: Date: Presentation Title: Please indicate your rating or number, using the 5-point sc f this presentation in the categories ale described below. below by cir cli ng t he a appropriate 1 = Strongly Disagree 2 = Disagree 3 = Neutral 4 = Agree 5 = Strongly Agree 1.
-Fellow demonstrated experiments in the subject. ertise and competence 1 2 .
-3 4 5 2.
-Fellow presented material in clear and orderly fashion.
-1 2 3 4 5 3.
-Fellow presented material that facilitated audience le 1 2 3 4 5 4.
-Fellow paced material wel 1.
-1 2 3 4 5 5.
-Fellow responded adequa other needs of the audience • • 1 2 3 4 5 e was engaging and professional audible speech, conversational style 4 g di -
+Completed by: Date: Presentation Title:

+Please indicate your rating of this presentation in the categories below by circling the appropriate number, using the 5-point scale described below.

+1 = Strongly Disagree

+2 = Disagree

+3 = Neutral

+4 = Agree

+5 = Strongly Agree

+1. Fellow demonstrated expertise and competence 1 2 3 4 5 in the subject ct.
+2. Fellow presented material in clear and orderly fashion.
+1 2 3 4 5 3. that fa Fellow presented material at a level and in a manner cilitated audience learning.
+1 2 3 4 5 4.
+Fellow paced material well.
+1 2 3 4 5 5. audien Fellow responded adequately to questions and 1 2 3 ce.
+3 4 1 5 5 other needs of the

+6.Fellow's presentation style was engaging and professional12345(eye contact with audience, audible speech, conversational style rather than reading directly from slides).